-^{0:} In 2020, it means that first race specification must be kept during the complete season.
-From 2021 onwards it means the previous season's specification
+^{0:} In 2020, it means that first race spec must be kept during the complete season.
+From 2021 onwards it means previous season specification

-^{1:} In 2020 it means that 1 specification update is possible during the season.
-From 2021 onwards, it means that 1 specification update is possible between end of previous season and end of current season.
+^{1:} In 2020 it means that 1 update is possible during the season.
+From 2021 onwards, it means that 1 update is possible between end of previous season and end of current season.

-APPENDIX 3: POWER UNIT ENERGY FLOW
+APPENDIX 3: POWER UNIT ENERGY FLOW (note small updates)